QuantEcon/lecture-python-intro/lectures/intro_supply_demand.md

 The value $S_p(q)$ is the integral of these surpluses.

-Evaluating the integral in the definition of consumer surplus gives
+Evaluating the integral in the definition of producer surplus {eq}`eq:pdcr_spls` gives

 $$
     S_p(q) = pq - s_0 q -  \frac{1}{2} s_1 q^2